choke06/Verity/README.md

 When an agent scrapes data from 50 different websites, how do we know who to trust?

 We typically rely on agreement between sources as evidence of truth.
 But, if Source A and Source B agree, is it really agreement?
-Or did Source B just scrape and copy its data from Source A?
+Or did Source B just copy its data from Source A?

 # Approach